 The son sent the video without comment.
 Just remembering that in our family there is such an episode.
 More precisely, three episodes.
 My father, then a boy, was driven into the club three times with all the villagers, but for some reason, fortunately, they didn’t burn him ...
 But the men from this small village in full force left to partisan.
 Including my grandfather.
 And they beat the enemy until the liberation of Belarus.

-Why did the Soviet become partisans
+Why the Soviets became partisans

 Indeed, why did partisan detachments spontaneously arise in the USSR almost from the very beginning of the war, but not in European countries?
 I’m not talking about those units of various departments that were left behind during the retreat in the rear of the Germans to organize intelligence and sabotage.
 Not even about the formations of Soviet and party workers, for whom caches were created with weapons and food, and which were to become the backbone of future detachments.